The Ultimate Guide To Weightlifting Shoes

 They are hard-soled shoes, just like the other 2 options – but they also have a slightly raised heel, which can help with olympic lifts (but can hinder others slightly compared to a completely flat sole)

 They also look pretty awesome, so that may be a plus for you if you’re more fashion conscious at the gym.

-It is also worth noting that they are more expensive than the 2 previous options, costing you around $150 off Amazon.
+It is also worth noting that they are more expensive than the 2 previous options, you can order them off Amazon.

 Recommendations for Olympic Lifting